|Containing Information on:||Services|

 If there is one thing that may make design customers nervous it is waiting for the next drawing to arrive.
 We have gone to great lengths since early 1999 to focus the business more closely on serving our design customers.
 Nevertheless you should understand that there are limits on the speed with which good design work can be done.
 We will not sacrifice quality of design for anything.
 Since you pay for drawings only as they are completed you can be pretty sure we're working just as hard as we can on them!

 We welcome your email, phone calls, and visits at any time.
 Email is normally the most reliable and productive way to communicate with us.
-When telephoning you will very often get a busy signal or at times your call will be answered by our machine.
-Please leave a message.
-We may be able to get right back to you.
 We are usually available for you seven days a week, but as a small business sometimes things come up which can prevent this.
 Try to remember that we are on the East Coast of the United States and select your calling times accordingly.
 When planning a visit we suggest calling at least a couple of days ahead of time.

 We are making a strong effort to increase our Internet sales business, and are expanding our Liveaboard Catalog as fast as we can.
 We are concentrating on showing those items that people have requested first.
 If you don't see what you want remember that we have around 10' of shelving devoted to current manufacturer catalogs plus a huge database of contact information for a great many more suppliers.
 If somebody makes it, we can find it, if nobody makes it we can get it made, if nobody has ever made it we can design it.